Skip to content

 Animals "cry" differently than humans

-In all animals (whether human or non-human), the secretion of tears is an important protective function of the eye.
-However, according to current scientific knowledge, crying from pain, disappointment or emotion is a exclusively human characteristic.
-It is an original form of social behavior for us humans.
+In all animals (human or non-human), the secretion of tears is an important protective function of the eye.
+However, crying from pain, disappointment or emotion is, according to current, scientific knowledge, a exclusively human property.
+It represents an original type of social behavior of us humans.
 But animals "cry" differently.

 "The lower animals, like man, manifestly feel pleasure and pain, happiness and misery."